Can Everyone Be Successful in Starting Their Business?

 (I shared my realization above in How Long Would You Spend Helping Your Baby Learn To Walk?)

-The One Time It’s Okay To “Give Up”: When Your Goal Doesn’t Resonate Anymore
+When It’s Okay To “Give Up”: When Your Goal Doesn’t Resonate Anymore

 So basically, my point here is that it’s impossible for you to fail unless you decide to give up yourself.
-As long as you keep persisting (coupled with smart work and hard work), you will eventually succeed.
-There is simply no doubt about it and I’m a living example of that.
+As long as you keep persisting (coupled with smart work and hard work), you will succeed.
+There is no doubt about it and I’m a living example of that.

-That said, there is one scenario when you should give up on a goal/dream/business.
+That said, there is a scenario when you should give up on a goal/dream/business.
 And that’s when that goal/dream/business does not resonate with you anymore, be it due to a misalignment of values, a change in life priorities, or a change in your life vision.

 I call this conscious quitting and I have written about it before in Quitting To Win and When Goals Stop Working.